Woman working on a laptop at a table in a bright home office with plants

 Is the grocery rebate a one-time credit or will it continue in the future?

-How can I stay updated on changes to eligibility criteria or payment amounts for the grocery rebate?
+How can I stay updated on changes?

 Can I receive the grocery rebate if I am not eligible for GST/HST credit?